lxc/lxc/README.md

 is usually sufficient.

-In order to test current git master of LXC it is usually a good idea to compile with
+In order to test current git master of LXC, it is usually a good idea to compile with

     ./autogen.sh && ./configure && make